krasnobaev/GetData_PA2/README.md

 `run_analysis.R` is explained in `CodeBook.md`.

-Script asumes that Raw data is loaded in `./UCI HAR Dataset/` folder.
+Script assumes that Raw data is loaded in `./UCI HAR Dataset/` folder.

 In order to acquire Raw data you can run following commands: